DOI-ONRR/doi-extractives-data/research/sprint-pocketmouse/sprint-pocketmouse_results.md

 ## Participants

-- 4 people unfamiliar with USEITI in the following locations: Washington, DC; Minneapolis, MN; and Tucson, AZ
+- 4 people unfamiliar with USEITI in the following locations: Washington, DC; Minneapolis, MN; and Tucson, AZ.

 ## Let's talk about that global navigation